durgeshra/English_Text_Decoder/README.md

-README for CS251 - Q4 (Substitution Cipher)
+README for the Text Decoder

 The code is divided into two parts : Frequency analysis and Dictionary lookup